This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Ramadan praying hours in UAE

-Muslims living in Abu Dhabi, Dubai, Sharjah, Ajman, Umm Al-Quwain, and Fujairah will start observing Ramadan as per the Sehri time or Iftar time in Dubai.
-This is one of the main reasons why the starting date of Ramadan in UAE has great significance for them.
-Below is the complete timetable for Ramadan 2024 in Dubai and the UAE.
+Muslims living in Abu Dhabi, Dubai, Sharjah, Ajman, Umm Al-Quwain, and Fujairah will start observing Ramadan according to the Sehri or Iftar time in Dubai.
+This is one of the main reasons why the starting date of Ramadan in the UAE has great significance for them.
+Below is the complete timetable for Ramadan 2025 in Dubai and the UAE.